What running advice would you give your younger self? I'll go first.

 9. Keep Your Ambition in Check

 Eventually, you may want to run a race.
-Make your goal for your first race just to survive.
+Make your goal for your first race just to experience the race.
 Later, you can set goals for time, pace, and finish place.

 10. Find a Coach